After Michigan school shooting, experts question what could have prevented it

 Reamer said he was impressed that the teachers and school officials reacted swiftly to the red flags they saw, including the Internet search for ammunition and the drawing that morning, even as he predicts civil litigation against them.

 “I give the school credit.
 I do not want to throw them under the bus,” he said.
-“From what I know, from a distance, they took this seriously they tried to handle this responsibly.
+“From what I know, from a distance, they took this seriously, they tried to handle this responsibly.
 They tried to thread the needle balancing the competing interests of the various parties involved here.”

 Read more